 With the Core Web Vitals having such a huge role in user experience and search rankings, Google has to display them somehow.
-Luckily there are a number of tools that make it easier for site owners to measure them.
+Luckily there are several tools that make it easier for site owners to measure them.

 Tools that provide insight into how your potential users may experience your website are called lab tools.
 Tests are carried out in a controlled environment, hence the reference to laboratories.
 Lab tools are effective in measuring LCP and CLS but cannot be used to measure FID.

-Instead it is recommended to take note of the total blocking time (TBT).
+it is recommended to take note of the total blocking time or TBT.
 This is because most performance optimisations for TBT also work for FID.
-Exactly like the Core Web Vitals, the score of the TBT is colour-coded green, orange or red.
-Anything lower than 300 ms is considered good, readings above need improvement and anything more than 600 ms is considered poor.
+Exactly like the Core Web Vitals, the score of the TBT is colour-coded green, orange or red – anything lower than 300 ms is considered good, readings above need improvement and anything more than 600 ms is considered poor.

 Chrome DevTools is built directly into the Google Chrome web browser.
 This can be brought up by right-clicking on a webpage, selecting ‘inspect’ and then opening the ‘Performance’ tab.

-Below you can see a brief report of the BBC News website.
-To somebody relatively new to this tool it may seem rather daunting.
-However, when you break it down, but it’s actually rather easy to read.
-In the Web Vitals lane you can see LCP and layout shift.
-LCP is coded green as it is below the 2.5-second threshold.
+Below you can see a brief report from the BBC News website.
+To somebody relatively new to this tool it may seem rather daunting but when you break it down, but it’s actually rather easy to read.
+In the Web Vitals lane, you can see LCP and layout shift – LCP is coded green as it is below the 2.5-second threshold.
 However, the layout shift is displayed in red, showing room for improvement.

 You will also notice at the bottom of the report the TBT is displayed – giving you a good indicator of FID.

 Lighthouse can be opened in the same way – instead by selecting the ‘Lighthouse’ tab.
-The platform benefits from a slightly clearer, more user-friendly interface.
+Lighthouse benefits from a slightly clearer, more user-friendly interface.
 It gives scores on the page’s performance, accessibility, best practices and SEO.